-City staff, in its funding applications, emphasizes to applicants the need to leverage federal, state and local resources.
-These efforts have been fruitful, and projects funded under HOME and ESG have substantially exceeded accomplishments that could be achieved from federal funds alone.
-The HOME Program regulations, 24 CFR 92.218, require a 25% match and ESG Program regulations, 24 CFR 576.201, require a dollar for dollar match.
+City staff, in its funding applications, emphasizes to applicants the need to leverage federal, state, and local resources.
+The HOME Program regulations, 24 CFR 92.218, require a 25% match.
+The City has an excessive HOME match of \$16,539,023 to cover the required HOME match.
+ESG Program regulations, 24 CFR 576.201, require a dollar-for-dollar match.
 Funds set-aside for program administration and for Community Housing Development Organization (CHDO) technical assistance/capacity building is exempt from this matching requirement.
 The match must be met by the end of the Federal fiscal year in which the expenditure occurred.
 This requirement is not project-specific but rather program-wide.

-HOME Investment Partnerships (HOME) Program
+Emergency Solutions Grant - The Emergency Solutions Grant program has a mandatory "matching grant" requirement for sub recipients.
+It is anticipated that the City will leverage or "match" more than two times its ESG allocation with Federal, State, and private resources.
+Affordable Housing- HOME Program regulations require a twenty-five percent (25%) non-Federal match for every HOME dollar expended.
+Funds set-aside for program administration and for Community Housing Development Organization (CHDO) technical assistance/capacity building is exempt from this project-specific but rather program-wide.
+The City expects to leverage CPD funds with the following funding sources to assist in accomplishing the matching requirement.
+The match must be met by the end of the Federal fiscal year in which the expenditure occurred.
+This requirement is not goals of the Five-Year Consolidated Plan: